rails/rails/guides/source/asset_pipeline.md

     </body>
     ```

-    This is important if, for instance, `main.js` relies on `jquery.js` or
-    `utilities.js` to be loaded first.
+    This is important if, for instance, `main.js` relies on `utilities.js` to be loaded first.

 2. Use Modules in JavaScript (ES6)